-Describe the likely positive or Positive Negative

-negative impact(s) that the policy Impact(s) Impact(s)

-could have on the groups identified All tenants and Some people

-above. other may find it

-customers difficult to

-have the right understand the

-to be heard, policy or

-understood amend

-and respected. behaviour

-We also

-consider that

-our staff have

-the same rights

-What actions are required to Information provision in

-address the impacts arising from alternative f ormats and

-this assessment?
-(This might t languages as required.

-include: additional data, putting Provision of interpreters as

-monitoring in place, making required.

-adjustments, taking specific action Ensure staff ha ave appropriate

-to mitigate any potentially negative training.

-impacts)

-Collect data and maintain

-register

-Signed: Stephanie Marshall

-Job Title: Director
+Have those affected by the policy / decision been involved?
+SPSO model policy in operation Describe the likely positive or negative Positive Negative Impact(s) impact(s) that the policy could have on Impact(s) the groups identified above.
+Maximise Some people opportunities to may find it difficult to make a complaint when a service understand the user is policy or to dissatisfied. navigate their way through the process.
+Support may be required to help.
+What actions are required to address the Information provision in alternative impacts arising from this assessment? formats and languages as required.
+(This might include: additional data, Provision of interpreters as required. putting monitoring in place, making Ensure staff have appropriate training. adjustments, taking specific action to mitigate any potentially negative impacts) Collect data on each of the protected characteristics for both monitoring, and reporting to the Scottish Housing Regulator.
+Stephanie Marshall Signed: Job Title: Director

-Date: 12/02/2024
+Date: